arqalite/fire-king-guide/src/combos/ulcanix/2-card-high-garunix.md

 <div class="warning">

-This combo plays safely into [_Nibiru, the Primal Being_], as Promethean Princess is the 5th summon, and you want her in the GY.
+This combo plays safely into [_Nibiru, the Primal Being_], as Promethean Princess is the 5th summon.
 High Garunix will return from the GY in the Standby Phase and remove both Nibiru and its token, as well.

 Under [_Mulcharmy Fuwalos_], your opponent draws 1 card.